 Getting a new cell phone for Christmas?
 Drop off that old phone at any AT&T, Best Buy, Radio Shack, Staples, Verizon, or other retail store that offers recycling services in store.
 Each year, 130 million cell phones are thrown out, weighing approximately 65,000 tons.
 Recycling your old phone prevents hazardous elements like mercury, cadmium and lead from ending up in our landfills.

 Best Buy and Staples stores accept most electronics devices for recycling.
 Drop-off items in store for free.
 Other retailers also offer free recycling programs throughout the year.
 The District maintains a list of these free programs here.

 Energy-saving holiday lights

 Decorate your house with LED lights that use 90 percent less energy than conventional holiday lights, and save your family up to $50 on your energy bills during the holiday season!

 From December 2-January 10, the Solid Waste District will be collecting broken, burned out or tangled strings of holiday lights for recycling.
 Simply drop unwanted light strings, power cords and power strips in the marked box in our lobby at 4750 East 131 Street in Garfield Heights.
 Hours are Monday-Friday from 8:30-4:30.
 (Some city service departments are also collecting lights from residents as a part of this program.
 Check with your community.)
 Sorry, we cannot accept pre-lit trees or garland.
 Lights must be removed from the item for proper recycling.

 Over 2 million folks across the country deep-fry their turkey every Thanksgiving, and cleaning up can be troublesome.
 With 3-to-5 gallons of used oil on your hands, disposing of it isn't as easy as just putting it in the garbage.
 If your turkey fryer still has oil in it from the last holiday meal, drain it out and take it to your community's next household hazardous waste collection day.
 We're happy to accept and recycle fryer oil from Cuyahoga County households.

 Additionally, restaurants and bars might be willing to take your fryer oil and add it in to their regular fryer oil collection.
-Locally, fryer oil is converted to biodiesel by Filtafry in Bay Village and Full Circle Fuels in Oberlin, Ohio.
+Locally, fryer oil is converted to biodiesel by Full Circle Fuels in Oberlin, Ohio.